Social and Public Policy (MSc)

 Career prospects

-The programme is designed to be of particular interest to individuals who have experience of working with, or an interest of working for, social or academic research organisations, departments at different levels of government (e.g. local, Welsh, UK-wide, European), international organisations (e.g. UNICEF), or at community and voluntary sector organisations.
-It is also relevant for students who seek to pursue other avenues but who wish to deepen their understanding of social and public policy in Wales, the UK and internationally.
+The Social and Public Policy (MSc) programme has been designed to support your career ambitions in policy and academic research, policy design, advocacy and advice.
+It will be of particular interest if you’re interested in working for social or academic research organisations, departments at different levels of government (e.g. local, Welsh, UK-wide, European), international organisations (e.g. UNICEF), or at community and voluntary sector organisations.

 Fieldwork